dod-iac/terraform-aws-ecs-cluster/README.md

 To connect to an EC2 instance that is part of the ECS cluster, set the subnet\_ids to public subnets and set the key\_name to the name of a key pair.

+## Testing

+Run all terratest tests using the `terratest` script.
+If using `aws-vault`, you could use `aws-vault exec $AWS_PROFILE -- terratest`.
+The `AWS_DEFAULT_REGION` environment variable is required by the tests.
+Use `TT_SKIP_DESTROY=1` to not destroy the infrastructure created during the tests.
+The go test command can be executed directly, too.

 ## Terraform Version

 Terraform 0.13.
 Pin module version to ~> 1.0.0 .
 Submit pull-requests to master branch.